Saqlain Sajib

 Saqlain Sajib (born 1 December 1988) is a first-class and List A cricketer from Bangladesh.
 He made his debut for Rajshahi Division in 2006/07, making 17 against Chittagong Division on his first-class debut and proving potent with the ball in the one day arena, taking a best of 2 for 26 against Khulna Division.
 He made his international debut for the Bangladesh cricket team in March 2016.

 International career

-In 2016, Sajib was added to Bangladesh's squad for the 2016 ICC World Twenty20 after Arafat Sunny was suspended from bowling with an illegal action.
-He played only one match in the tournament against Australia.
-He made his Twenty20 International (T20I) debut on 21 March 2016 against Australia in the 2016 ICC World Twenty20 tournament which was his only international match till date in his whole career.
+In 2016, Sajib was added to Bangladesh's squad for the 2016 ICC World Twenty20 after Arafat Sunny was suspended for an illegal bowling action.
+He made his Twenty20 International (T20I) debut on 21 March 2016 against Australia in the 2016 ICC World Twenty20 tournament which has been his only international match till date.